ethersphere/swarm-docs/contents/introduction.rst

 These objectives entail the following design requirements:

+.. this list is confusing. what is it a list of? what do "inclusivity" or "self-managed sustainability" mean? does the reader know?
+..
+TODO: reformulate?

 * distributed storage, inclusivity, long tail of power law
 * flexible expansion of space without hardware investment decisions, unlimited growth
 * zero downtime